iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ```

 If the application hash changes, then the old enclave memory becomes inaccessible for the new enclave.
 If the hardware changes, then the same applies.
 You've got it, if the SMS is updated, the secrets it holds are lost.
 If the SMS is migrated to another instance, the secrets it holds are lost.
 This may happen at any moment, with or without notice.
 So, be careful with your secrets and keep them locally.

+## Publish your app to the Dapps store

+To get more visibility for your application, make your app available on the [Dapps store](https://dapps.iex.ec/).
+To get there, follow instructions inside the [iexec-dapps-registry](https://github.com/iExecBlockchainComputing/iexec-dapps-registry) repository.
+For any trouble, contact the [iExec Help Center](https://iexecproject.atlassian.net/servicedesk/customer/portal/4).